Chapter Twenty Four: Lies (Part Five)

 It had been a couple of days since Tash and Syrosk met.
 Darth Omnus had been sent to the threshold of Empire’s territory, to help push Imperial forces into Republic space.
-The Sith had their eyes on the Mid Rim, and on their way to Bothuwai, they sought to take control of a small, unpopulated planet to use as a staging ground for future invasions.
+The Sith had their eyes on the galactic east, and on their way to Bothuwai, they sought to take control of a small, unpopulated planet to use as a staging ground for future invasions.
 It was without a civilian populace, but the forested world did, however, possess a number Republic outposts.

 On the planet’s surface, the elderly Darth Omnus walked with a small accompaniment of Imperial troopers following him.
 The Sith was garbed in slightly more form-fitting black robes than usual, but he possessed nothing in the way of armor or personal reinforcement.
-As the squad of soldiers slowly advanced with their rifles raised, Omnus advanced with a polite walk with his hands neatly kept behind his back.
+As the squad of soldiers slowly advanced with their rifles raised, Omnus advanced with a polite walk, his hands neatly kept behind his back.
 Which each step, the group’s boots sunk into the wet grass and mud that stretched around them in all directions.
 The planet was lush with green, doused with moisture, and beset by an ever blinding fog.

 “Lieutenant,” Omnus spoke up.
 “We are approaching the assigned coordinates, but I do not sense any outpost nearby.
 Contact base, see if you can't confirm our intelligence.”